 His attacker was laughing.

 ‘You actually fell for that?’
-He asked moving towards Segun.
+His attacker got up and started moving towards Segun.

 Segun was too shocked to move.

 ‘How do you think I turned off the power?’
 He asked disconnecting the Taser wires from his body.